What must I do to be eligible each week?

 - Failing to seek work (see Work Search Requirements?)

 - Making a false statement or withholding information to obtain benefits

 Am I still eligible for benefits if I go out of town?

 We cannot pay you for any week you are on vacation.

 If you are seeking work out of town, you will be asked to provide the names and addresses of where you looked for work while you were there.
 We may contact these employers to verify your work search.

-Remember to answer the question, “Were you away from the area where you normally look for work?” as Yes on your weekly certification application (formerly known as weekly continued claim report).
+Remember to answer the question, “Were you away from the area where you normally look for work?” as Yes on your weekly certification application.
 An adjudicator will contact you for additional information to determine if you are eligible for benefits during the week you were out of town.

 What if I get a full-time job?

 You should not claim benefits for any week in which you worked full time.
 You are no longer eligible to collect benefits.
 There is no need to call us; simply quit filing your weekly certifications to make your claim inactive.
 Continuing to collect benefits could lead to monetary penalties and criminal prosecution.
 The next time you work less than full time and want to claim benefits, you will need to reopen your claim.

 What if I become unemployed again?
 Do I reopen my claim?